-The University of Wisconsin School of Medicine and Public Health in Madison offers a five-year MD/MPH dual degree program for students interested in becoming fully trained in public health.
+The University of Wisconsin School of Medicine and Public Health (SMPH) offers a 5-year MD-MPH dual degree, for those students interested in becoming fully trained in public health.